-Available options are 0.25m, 0.5m and 1.0m in metric units and 1, 2 & 5 feet in US standard units.
-The best images will result when the smallest resolution value is used.
-The best images will result when the smallest resolution value is used; it is recommended to set this to 0.25m or 1 foot.
+Available options are 0.2m (high resolution), 0.25m (medium resolution) and 0.5m (low resolution) in metric units and 0.5 feet (high resolution), 1 foot (medium resolution) and 2 feet (low resolution) in US standard units.
+The best images will result when the smallest resolution value is used; it is recommended to set this to 0.2m or 0.5 feet.